olivettiscuoladigitale/epub3-creator/README.md

 		        };

-You can set what you want like this:
+Channge it as you needed.

 		epubCreator.properties.language = "en-EN";
 		epubCretor.properties.author = "my Favorites author";

 # Cover
-This is the image that your epub reader use to make a preview.
+Cover is a image that your epub reader display as thumbnail.
 It's not mandatory, but make epub cool.

-The settings for cover are in properties under key `cover`
+You can found the cover settings inside `properties` object

 	cover: {
 			                file: "",